W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 ⁹To know God’s miracle is to know Him.

 ::: details Expanded
-What happens to perceptions if there are no judgements and nothing but perfect equality?
+What happens to perceptions if there are no judgments and nothing but perfect equality?
 ²Perception becomes impossible.
 ³Truth can only be known.
 ⁴All of it [truth] is equally true, and knowing any part of it [truth] is to know all of it [truth].